Key Messages

 • A designated team leader should seek input from other members of the team; however, they must make the final decision.

-• To ensure the team runs effectively there must be mutual trust and respect between all members.
+• Effective teams require mutual trust and respect between all members.